spring-projects-experimental/spring-fu/kofu/README.md

 }
 ```

-The dependency to use is `org.springframework.fu:spring-boot-kofu`.
+The dependency to use is `org.springframework.fu:spring-fu-kofu`.